 Don’t go with the first money transfer company that comes your way.
 Instead, compare your options across different aspects.

-How do I send money to Uruguay from Australia?
+How do I send money to Uruguay from Canada?

-You get to choose from different options when sending money to Uruguay from Australia.
+You get to choose from different options when sending money to Uruguay from Canada.

 Emergency cash transfers in Uruguay